 - To work towards the goal of more people discovering Tuleva and being able to bring their second pillar pension assets to Estonia’s most affordable pension fund.

-- To analyse the opportunities for creating the best supplementary funded pension fund and other good, long-term investment products.
+- To analyse the opportunities for creating the best voluntary (or III pillar) pension fund and other good, long-term investment products.